Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Allison’s expression went complicated. "...Story of all our lives, huh?
 Being what we have to be?"

 "Exactly.
 Remember, he’s doing it for the people he loves, Al. Not just us either!
 I mean, look: does he get off on being a gorilla freak and a glam magazine stud?
 Of course he does.
-He’s *a guy.* And… I won’t lie, I do too."
+He’s *a guy.* And...
+I won’t lie, I do too."

 "That makes three of us," Allison agreed.